 The European Court of Auditors is headed by a President, who is elected for a renewable term of three years by the Members from among their number.
 His or her role is that of primus inter pares – first amongst equals.
 He or she chairs ECA meetings and ensures that ECA decisions are implemented and that the institution and its activities are soundly managed.

 On 13 September 2016, Klaus-Heiner Lehne, the German Member, was elected as the ECA’s 11th President.
+His mandate was renewed on 12 September 2019.

 The Members - a college